-As at March 31, 2021, the REIT had access to approximately \$65,921 of cash and undrawn Credit Facility.
-With a weighted average maturity of 3.81 years for its mortgage portfolio, the REIT also had limited refinancing exposure with only 2.0% of its portfolio maturing in 2021.
+As at June 30, 2021, the REIT had access to approximately \$62,473 of cash and undrawn Credit Facility.
+The REIT also has in place an ATM program pursuant to which it can issue up to \$50 million of Units.
+With a weighted average maturity of 3.59 years for its mortgage portfolio, the REIT also had limited refinancing exposure with only 1.1% of its portfolio maturing in 2021.
+An additional 20.9% of the portfolio matures in 2022 for which the REIT is currently exploring early refinancing opportunities to take advantage of the low interest rate environment.